Dominic Perrottet: Political positions

+Perrottet has been described as both conservative and moderate or liberal.

 Perrottet is the leader of the National Right or right-wing faction of the NSW Liberal Party.
 Previously backed to be Premier of NSW by conservative former Prime Minister John Howard, Perrottet was described by the Australian Financial Review as the "great hope in Australia for political conservatives".
-Perrottet is a conservative Catholic; he voted against decriminalising abortion in 2019 and voluntary euthanasia legislation in 2021.
+Perrottet has been described as a conservative Catholic; he voted against decriminalising abortion in 2019 and voluntary euthanasia legislation in 2021.

-In his maiden speech to New South Wales Parliament in 2011 he stated a belief in "exercising freedom [so] that individuals can develop the habits of generosity, hard work, fairness and concern for others".
+In his maiden speech to NSW Parliament in 2011 he stated a belief in "exercising freedom [so] that individuals can develop the habits of generosity, hard work, fairness and concern for others".
 He also stated that traditionalism and libertarianism are both "vital and necessary strands of the fabric of conservative thought" and that the Liberal Party should embrace both.
 He stated opposition to "more social engineering, more welfare handouts... more government spending and intervention in our lives".

+Despite his personal views being conservative, during his time as Premier, Perrottet backed many liberal reforms, such as a ban on gay conversion therapy and gambling reform while still maintaining a strong support for religious freedom.

 Personal life

 Perrottet is married to Helen and has seven children.

+Perrottet is a Catholic, which has influenced many of his political views such as those on abortion.

-Perrottet is a Catholic.
-He plays basketball.
+Perrottet is a supporter of NRL club the Wests Tigers.

+Following Perrottet's resignation from parliament, he went on to work in a senior position at BHP's office in Washington, D.C.

+In June 2025, Perrottet was appointed to the board of TCorp, a government body that manages public assets and debt.